 With spring comes the incredible edible mushroom.
 Many venture out with the sole purpose of bringing back a bag of morel mushrooms.
 Even turkey hunters will keep an eye out for morel mushrooms and, if they find them, a turkey hunt often turns into a morel hunt.
 No one can blame them.
 Morel mushrooms are delicious.

 The shame is that many step right over the delicious pheasant back mushroom on their quest for morel mushrooms.
 So that you don’t walk over them this spring without recognizing them, let’s get to know more about the pheasant back mushroom.

 Pheasant Back Identification

-Pheasant back mushrooms, otherwise known as dryad’s saddle or pheasant’s back, have a gorgeous pattern on its top cap that looks a lot like pheasant feathers.
-It is a relative to other mushrooms known as chicken of the woods and the hen of the woods.
+There are no look-alikes to beware of, but there are many names for the pheasant back mushroom.
+For instance, it is also identified as the cerioporus squamosus, aka polyporus squamosus.
+Pheasant back mushrooms are also known as dryad’s saddle or pheasant’s back.
+The pheasant reference is in regards to the gorgeous pattern on its top cap that looks a lot like pheasant feathers.
+It is a relative to other wild mushrooms known as chicken of the woods and the hen of the woods.

-The underside of the mushroom has pores, where other varieties of mushrooms have gills.
+When you're foraging for the dryad’s saddle, aka pheasant back mushroom, keep in mind it is a polypore.
+In other words, the underside does not have gills, but pores.
+After you harvest a pheasant back mushroom, turn it over and notice that the mushroom has pores, where other varieties of mushrooms have gills.
 They often grow in a collection of more than 20.
-You find individual mushrooms in almost any size from an inch across to over 12 inches.
-It is surprising that a freshly harvested pheasant back will smell more like a cucumber than a mushroom.
+You can find individual mushrooms in almost any size — from an inch across to over 12 inches.
+It is surprising that a freshly harvested pheasant back will smell more like a cucumber or watermelon rind than your typical mushroom.

 Where to Find the Pheasant Back